 The heart face shape has a prominent forehead and high cheekbones that taper down to a narrow jawline.
 The perfect sunglasses for a heart-shaped face maintain midface balance without drawing too much attention to the upper and lower portion of this face structure.

-A heart-shaped face can really stand out in geometric and circular sunglasses.
+A heart-shaped face can really stand out in geometric and round-framed sunglasses.
 Think light rimless frames like the ones Keanu Reeves wore in The Matrix movies.
 Cat-eye frames in shiny opaque colors or blocky, retro square frames are also ideal for a heart face shape.

 Diamond face shape

 The diamond face shape literally resembles a diamond shape.
 This face structure features a narrow forehead, prominent cheekbones and a modest chin that can sometimes be pointy.
 Sunglasses that broaden the middle and upper portion of this face shape are the most flattering.

 Someone with a diamond face shape should look for sunglasses that have soft angles, such as two-tone rims that draw attention to the eyes and cheekbones.
 These sunglasses should emphasize the browline and include distinctive shapes, fun lens colors and design accents.

 Think of the ones Meryl Streep wore in “The Devil Wears Prada.”
 Cat-eye, oval and rectangular sunglasses also really work for this face shape.

 SEE RELATED: The best glasses for your face shape and skin tone

 Oblong face shape

 An oblong, or long, face shape is usually longer than it is wide.
 It has defined cheekbones with a high forehead and narrow jawline.
 If you have an oblong face, you hit the sunglasses jackpot because you can wear a variety of sunglass styles and shapes.